Latest updates for Css Shapes

 Read source

-github.com /4 days ago
+css-tricks.com /4 weeks ago

 State.js – a CSS‑native front end framework that runs without a server